 Finally, consider providing a battery of diagnostic tests that measure a child’s IQ, ability to manipulate sounds, decoding and processing skills, and productive ability.
 When students are of average or above average intelligence yet unable to demonstrate this in reading and writing, some form of dyslexia may be present.
 The same is true for motivated students who enjoy learning via activities that involve speaking and listening but lose their confidence when faced with reading and writing based tasks.

-Students may also struggle with math dyslexia (dyscalculia) or spatial dyslexia and it is possible for a child to have more than one learning difficulty.
+Keep in mind it is possible for an individual to have more than one learning difficulty.
 For example, dyslexia and dyspraxia can co-present, as can dyslexia and ADHD.
+People with dyslexia may also struggle with math; this is referred to as dyscalculia.

 Difficulty manipulating the sounds in words.
 Phonological awareness is one of the key pre-literacy skills required for reading because it helps children break spoken language down into sounds that can then be paired with letters of the alphabet.
 If a pre-school aged child struggles with rhyming or songs like Old McDonald and Bingo, they may need extra phonics practice to help them notice and identify the sounds and sound patterns that make up words.
 Phonemic awareness also encompasses the ability to blend sounds to create new words.
 Learn more in these articles on pre-literacy skills and phonemic awareness.